dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 The following functions of the Pulldown Menu operate on the assigned vertices:

-:guilabel:`Sort Vertex Groups`:
+Sort Vertex Groups:
    Sorts Vertex Groups Alphabetically

-:guilabel:`Copy Vertex Group`:
+Copy Vertex Group:
    Add a Copy of the active Vertex Group as a new Group.
    The new group will be named like the original group with "_copy" appended at the end of its name.
    And it will contain associations to exactly the same verts with the exact same weights as in the source vertex group.

-:guilabel:`Copy Vertex Groups to Linked`:
+Copy Vertex Groups to Linked:
    Copy Vertex Groups of this Mesh to all linked Objects which use the same mesh data (all users of the data).

-:guilabel:`Copy Vertex Group to Selected`:
+Copy Vertex Group to Selected:
    Copy all Vertex Groups to other Selected Objects provided they have matching indices (typically this is true for copies of the mesh which are only deformed and not otherwise edited).

-:guilabel:`Mirror Vertex Group`:
+Mirror Vertex Group:
    Mirror all Vertex Groups, flip weights and/or names, editing only selected vertices, flipping when both sides are selected; otherwise copy from unselected.
    Note this function will be reworked (and fully documented) in a future release.

-:guilabel:`Remove from All Groups`:
+Remove from All Groups:
-   (not available for locked groups) Unassign the selected Vertices from all groups.
+   (not available for locked groups) Unassigns the selected Vertices from all groups.
    After this operation has been performed, the verts will no longer be contained in any vertex group.

-:guilabel:`Clear Active group` (not available for locked groups):
+Clear Active group (not available for locked groups):
    Remove all assigned vertices from the active Group.
 The group is made empty.
    Note that the vertices may still be assigned to other Vertex Groups of the Object.

-:guilabel:`Delete All Groups`:
+Delete All Groups:
    Remove all Vertex Groups from the Object.

 The following functions operate only on the lock state settings:

-:guilabel:`Lock All`
+Lock All
    Lock all groups

-:guilabel:`Unlock All`
+Unlock All
    Unlock all groups

-:guilabel:`Lock_Invert All`
+Lock_Invert All
    Invert Group Locks